pedrotnascimento/GeneralTodoList/README.md

 # Features to reach

 Use and study:
 - Dark, Light and system default theme: Useful for modern applications to adapt to the user preferences.
+[V]
 - use styled-components library: a way of changing styling dinamically
 - react routes
     - protecting routes in login